esromneb/AsyncBehaviorTree/README.md

 # Internals
 `exe` is a member which has the tree.
 Each tree node can have a member called `seq` which is an array of children.
 Each tree node has a member called `path` which is a dot notation of numbers.  `path` skips the root node, however in most (all?) trees the first node is a nesting type (sqeuence, fallback, invert) etc.  Thus the first element of the path will always be `0`.

+# Log Details
+If a fallback has 2 failures and a success under it.
+The nodes will stay marked as such.
+Once the final fallback has completed.
+The log will "go back" and mark the nodes from "failure" to "idle".
+The success will be marked from "success" to "idle".
+This "dims" the entire subtree.
+Then the Fallback will be marked success.
+I don't copy this behavior very well atm.

 # Rules